-During the month of April, Let’s Move in Libraries will host a series of conversations on community collaboration and community health.
+During the month of April, 2023, Let’s Move in Libraries hosted a series of conversations on community collaboration and community health.
+In total, 366 individuals registered for this event and over 200 participated in the sessions.

-Each conversation features 2-4 librarians sharing their experiences working collaboratively with others to promote community health.
-After the discussion you’re invited to stay in the room for a half-hour open conversation about that week’s topic.
-Each conversation takes place on a Thursday in April, 2023.
-Recordings will be shared on the Let’s Move in Libraries YouTube channel.
+Each conversation featured 2-4 librarians sharing their experiences working collaboratively with others to promote community health.
+After the discussion, participants were invited to stay in the room for a half-hour open conversation about that week’s topic.
+Recordings are shared on the Let’s Move in Libraries YouTube channel.

-This event will also feature the launch of a Toolkit you can use to inject new energy into your health programs and partnerships.
-Access a preview of the Cultivating the Relationship-Driven Toolkit and share feedback on this work in progress.
+This event will also featured the launch of a Toolkit you can use to inject new energy into your health programs and partnerships.
+Access the Cultivating the Relationship-Driven Library Toolkit and share feedback to ensure this model works for you.

-Our goal in this event is to build momentum and knowledge around the critical topic of community collaboration.
+Our goal in this event and this toolkit is to build momentum and knowledge around the critical topic of community collaboration within the field of public librarianship.

-Who should participate in this event?
+Who was invited to participate in this event?
 Those who…

 - Work in or with public libraries, or desire to do so